rust-lang/rust/src/doc/rustc-dev-guide/src/macro-expansion.md

   token stream and parsing session.
 The token stream is what we are about to ask the MBE parser to parse.
 We will consume the raw stream of tokens and output a binding of metavariables to corresponding token trees.
-The parsing session can be used to report parser errros.
+The parsing session can be used to report parser errors.
 - `ms` a _matcher_.
 This is a sequence of token trees that we want to match the token stream against.